Dre Campbell Farm

 1. Clean Up Yard

 Store firewood off the ground and far from the house.
-Additionally, keep the lawn low-cut and water plants only when necessary.
+Additionally, keep the lawn low-cut and water the plants only when necessary.

 2. Eliminate Standing Water

-This could be as simple as fixing a leaky faucet or drainage problem.
+This could be as simple as fixing a leaky faucet or a drainage problem.
 It could also mean adding drainage to an area that holds water.

 Also, fix any leaks in your irrigation system.